 The good thing about studying online is that instead of paying your full course fees upfront, you only need to pay for the units you're enrolled in.
 So instead of paying for the entire 28 units it takes to complete a diploma in one go, you will only need to pay for the one or two units you're enrolled in.
 If you choose to switch courses or decide to stop studying you don't need to pay for the rest of the course, only the units you've already commenced or completed.

-TAFE Queensland on the Gold Coast would like to invite you to an upcoming Nursing webinar.
+TAFE Queensland on the Gold Coast would like to invite you to an upcoming Nursing information session.
 We'd love to have you join us to learn all about starting your journey towards a rewarding career in nursing!